This Term

 Communication and Language Development

-Each day we continue to have a question which we discuss at snack time through a circle time approach, and we share our news with peers.
-Every week we have a talk ticket, which is a question linked to our learning to discuss at home.
-We share these with our peers back in nursery.
-Children will listen to stories, participate in small group games, activities with puppets and singing to develop their communication, interaction and listening skills.
+Each day we discuss a question at snack time through a circle time approach, and we share our news with peers.
+Every week we send home a talk ticket via SCHOOP, which includes a question linked to our learning to discuss at home.
+We share these with our peers back in Nursery.
+Children listen to stories, participate in small group games, sing songs, complete activities with puppets (including making their own sock puppet), to develop their communication, interaction and listening skills.

 Personal, Social and Emotional Development.